MikeLanier/JMaze/README.md

 during maze creation.
 The description for this algorithm sounds similar to my interpretation of_ Depth-first search. _For that reason I've not created a separate implementation for_ Recursize backtracker.

+### Maze Solutions
+#### Wall follower
+The wall follower, the best-known rule for traversing mazes, is also known as either the left-hand rule or the right-hand rule.
+If the maze is simply connected, that is, all its walls are connected together or to the maze's outer boundary, then by keeping one hand in contact with one wall of the maze the solver is guaranteed not to get lost and will reach a different exit if there is one; otherwise, he or she will return to the entrance having traversed every corridor next to that connected section of walls at least once.

+Another perspective into why wall following works is topological.
+If the walls are connected, then they may be deformed into a loop or circle.[2]
+Then wall following reduces to walking around a circle from start to finish.
+To further this idea, notice that by grouping together connected components of the maze walls, the boundaries between these are precisely the solutions, even if there is more than one solution (see figures on the right).

+If the maze is not simply-connected (i.e. if the start or endpoints are in the center of the structure surrounded by passage loops, or the pathways cross over and under each other and such parts of the solution path are surrounded by passage loops), this method will not reach the goal.

+Another concern is that care should be taken to begin wall-following at the entrance to the maze.
+If the maze is not simply-connected and one begins wall-following at an arbitrary point inside the maze, one could find themselves trapped along a separate wall that loops around on itself and containing no entrances or exits.
+Should it be the case that wall-following begins late, attempt to mark the position in which wall-following began.
+Because wall-following will always lead you back to where you started, if you come across your starting point a second time, you can conclude the maze is not simply-connected, and you should switch to an alternative wall not yet followed.
+See the Pledge Algorithm, below, for an alternative methodology.

+Wall-following can be done in 3D or higher-dimensional mazes if its higher-dimensional passages can be projected onto the 2D plane in a deterministic manner.
+For example, if in a 3D maze "up" passages can be assumed to lead northwest, and "down" passages can be assumed to lead southeast, then standard wall following rules can apply.
+However, unlike in 2D, this requires that the current orientation be known, to determine which direction is the first on the left or right.

 ## Implementation Diary:
 #### 10/29/2017